-The Ohio Glass Museum, at 124 W. Main Street, Lancaster, is currently open for daily tours Tuesday through Sunday from 12pm to 4pm.
+The Ohio Glass Museum, at 124 W. Main Street, Lancaster, Ohio is currently open for daily tours Tuesday through Sunday from 12pm to 4pm.
 Group tours can be arranged by calling 740-687-0101.
-Please allow 2 days notice.
+Please allow 2 days notice when possible.
 A docent will be present to get you started and answer any questions.
 The OGM Gift Shop will also be open from 12pm to 4pm, Tuesday through Saturday, and for museum tour visitors.
 The museum has launched a new program for self-guided tours.
 Kiosks are programmed with information about exhibits and museum history.

 OGM's Glass Blowing Demonstrations are being held virtually in the auditorium.
 At this time, Glass Blowing Classes in the Hot Glass Studio may resume at a later date.
 Mike Shook, Museum Board President, assures our visitors, “social distancing will be observed.
 And, we will exercise precautions and make every effort to comply with local, state and federal guidelines.
 We value the safety of our visitors and volunteers.
 Masks will be required in the museum and gift shop.
 We also have hand sanitizing stations available.
 We are sanitizing touched surfaces between tours.”
 Please follow the Ohio Glass Museum’s Facebook page and visit our website www.ohioglassmuseum.org for updates.